 We retreated in silence for a long time.

-It was annoying, they were waiting for the battle,
+It was a shame, we were waiting for a fight,

 The old people grumbled: